 The two municipalities became the 67th pair of Canadian-Japanese Sister Cities in 1999.

 The relationship involves several visits between the cities over the years.
 Most recently, Whistler mayor Nancy Wilhelm-Morden visited Karuizawa in July 2016.
 The Mayor of Karuizawa invited and graciously offered to host and pay for travel for the mayor and her husband to attend Karuizawa’s 90th anniversary celebration and explore their town.
 As part of the 90th Anniversary Celebration, Whistler’s mayor gave an address where she spoke about the Whistler-Karuizawa connection.

 The mayor of Karuizawa also visited Whistler in October 2012 and spent three days exploring our community with a tour of the Cheakamus Community Forest, tree planting outside of the Meadow Park Sports Centre to commemorate the mayor's visit, tours of the Whistler Sliding Centre, Whistler Olympic Park and the Squamish Lillooet Cultural Centre.

 The Sister City relationship includes an annual exchange between students from Whistler and Karuizawa.
 The exchange provides a cross-cultural experience that explores the traditions, history, language and present day geography of both countries.

-In March, Karuizawa junior high school students immerse themselves in the Whistler living experience and spend time with several Whistler Secondary youth ambassadors.
+In March, Karuizawa junior high school students immerse themselves in the Whistler living experience and spend time with 10 selected youth ambassadors.
 In October, Whistler students have the same opportunity to experience Japanese culture when they visit Karuizawa.